 To test our predictions, we conducted a field experiment to evaluate multiple predator effects on: (i) aphid abundance, (ii) aphid behavior, and (iii) PEMV prevalence.
 Pea aphids originated from individuals collected in commercial pea fields in Washington and were maintained on potted pea plants (P. sativum cv.
 “Banner”) in greenhouses at Washington State University (Pullman, WA, USA) with the following conditions: 23 ± 2oC, L16:D8 photoperiod.
 Our PEMV isolate was obtained from University of Idaho and maintained by transferring aphids fed on PEMV infected pea into uninfected colonies, introducing clean plants as needed.
 Samples from infectious and uninfectious colonies were tested monthly for the presence of PEMV; these samples confirmed 100% infection levels in the infectious aphid colony and 0% in the uninfectious colony.

-Adult Coccinella septempunctata and H. convergens individuals were hand-collected from pea and alfalfa fields and adjacent weedy foliage in Eastern Washington.
-Adult Pterostichus melanarius were collected from the same locations using 10 7.5 cm plastic pitfall traps buried flush with the soil for 24 h.
+Adult Coccinella septempunctata (C7) and H. convergens (HC) individuals were hand-collected from pea and alfalfa fields and adjacent weedy foliage in Eastern Washington.
+Adult Pterostichus melanarius (PT) were collected from the same locations using 10 7.5 cm plastic pitfall traps buried flush with the soil for 24 h.
 All predators were held for up to 2 wk before experiments in growth chambers at 22 oC in 9 50 mm Petri dishes and provided a moist cotton ball and ad libitum pea aphids, which were readily consumed.
 Predators were starved for 24 h prior to use in experiments.

 The field experiment was conducted June to July 2019 on bare-soil plots at the Palouse Conservation Farm in Pullman, WA, USA.
 Pea plants (cv ‘Banner’) were grown in greenhouses for 2 wk in 10 cm pots in potting soil (Sun Gro® Sunshine® LC1 Grower Mix) prior to use.
 For each replicate, a 3 3 grid of plants spaced 40 cm apart were buried in pots and covered with soil, then covered with an open-bottom 60 60 60 cm mesh tent which was buried to prevent escape of aphids or predators.
 For experiments, 25 7 d-old PEMV-infectious A. pisum adults were placed at the base of the center pea plant for 24 h prior to experiment start.
 After 24 h, the mesh was removed, the number of aphids were recorded, and predators were added.
 Cages were assigned to one of six predator treatments or a no-predator control.
 Predator treatments consisted of i) 4 individuals from each single predator species, or ii) 2 individuals of each of two species in a pair, with 3 unique single-species and 3 paired-species groups.
 This substitutive design allowed us to examine effects of individual species and species pairings with constant densities.
 Predators and aphids foraged freely, and aphid abundance and feeding location on each plant was recorded every 2 d for 6 d.
 Predators found dead were replaced, though we did not observe intraguild predation, as predator bodies recovered were intact.
 After 6 d, all aphids were removed with aspirators, and each pot received imidacloprid (Bayer Crop Science, NJ, USA) watered into the soil to kill remaining aphids.
 Plants then grew for 7 d to allow for PEMV symptoms to develop.
 After 7 d, aboveground tissue from plants was collected, frozen in liquid nitrogen, and stored at -80oC.
 PEMV prevalence was assessed using rt-PCR.